+Even if intensive insulin therapy is implemented, the available insulin products are not able to enter the bloodstream fast enough to replicate the tight coupling between changes in blood glucose levels and the release of insulin by the pancreas that is seen in healthy individuals without diabetes.
 The early insulin response following glucose ingestion is an important part of maintaining control over glucose levels during the post-meal period.
 It is thought that the early surge of insulin levels shuts off glucose production by the liver, which otherwise would continue to release glucose into the bloodstream at the same time that glucose is being absorbed from the meal.
-This avoids high blood sugar levels during mealtime and prevents the pancreas from having to secrete an excessive amount of insulin.
+This avoids hyperglycemia during mealtime and prevents the pancreas from having to secrete an excessive amount of insulin during the period between meals.
+Patients with diabetes, however, have little or no ability to secrete insulin rapidly in response to the onset of a meal.
+Without an adequate means to deliver insulin to the bloodstream rapidly enough to approximate the early insulin secretion seen in healthy individuals following a meal, patients with diabetes end up experiencing an endless series of glucose fluctuations, triggered by the meals and the sluggish insulin they take to control meal-time glucose.
+This shortcoming is a significant obstacle to the effectiveness of currently available insulin therapy for the treatment of diabetes.